Contacting Your Legislators FAQ

 225 Main St

 Q. Why are we asked to send letters to the ARRL Consultant to deliver to our members of Congress?
 Why should I do that instead of contacting my member directly?

 A. There are several reasons.
 First, when letters from constituents are hand-delivered to a Congressional office, it gives our Washington team the opportunity to have some direct “face time” with the Congressperson and/or their key staff.
 Hand delivering a stack of letters supporting a bill makes a greater impact than having those letters trickle in through the US mail system.

 Because of security concerns, when you mail a letter to your member of Congress, it is automatically directed to a warehouse in Maryland for security screening, including tests for possible dangerous substances.
 This can delay delivery of even routine letters by up to six weeks.

 Q. I noticed on my Congressperson’s website a form where I can send in my comments using a web form.
 Should I use that instead of mailing a letter to the ARRL Consultant?

-Q. I have sent my letters to the ARRL Consultant’s office as directed in the past, but never heard back from the Congressman’s office.
+Q. I have sent my letters to the ARRL for delivery as directed but never heard back from the Congressman’s office.
 Should I be concerned that my letter wasn’t delivered?

-A. Rest assured that all letters received by our Washington lobbyist’s office are delivered to the appropriate Congressional office.
+A. Rest assured that all letters received are forwarded to our Washington team for delivery to the appropriate Congressional office.
 Different members of Congress are not always as efficient as others in sending acknowledgements to their constituents.